yowainwright/yowainwright.github.io/_posts/2016-09-30-html-is-easy.md

 share_image: "/assets/icons/os.jpg"
 ---

-This post is a _rant_ attempting to express what seems to be a growing issue: lack of deep thought behind HTML on webpages!🤓
+This post is a _rant_ attempting to express what seems to be a growing issue: lack of deep thought behind writing HTML for webpages—that will go to production! 🤓 Yes, more time is spent writing that animation, that slider, that app like experience than prioritizing what would probably ensure that customers come to webpages and have a better experience: semantic valid html.

-## Write HTML like a Bulldozer
+## Write HTML like a Bulldozer&nbsp;🚜

-Developers bulldoze right past truly thinking about HTML&nbsp;🚜.
-It makes sense_!
+Developers bulldoze right past truly thinking about HTML.
+It makes sense!
 Complex tasks where benefits of thoughtful HTML are just not considered.
-Not only that, project goals are iterative——they are grown upon and updated in steps.
+Not only that, project goals are iterative—they are grown upon and updated in steps.
 Questions like, _is the HTML valid?_ or _is the HTML semantic?_ are _never_ asked.
-This small issue then grows on _a_ webpage as new features are added and more websites follow a similar pattern.
-The word and developers think it's fine because browsers have improved and the webpage looks fine——but is it?
+This small issue then grows on _a_ webpage as new features are added and other websites follow a similar pattern.
+The world and developers think it's fine because browsers have improved and the webpage looks fine—but is it?

 > Questions like, _is the HTML valid?_ or _is the HTML semantic?_ are never asked.

-## What is Semantic HTML beside something we used to care about?
+## What is Semantic HTML beside something we _used_ to care about?

 Developers, product managers, maybe the whole world at this point assumes _it is easy to write [Semantic html](https://en.wikipedia.org/wiki/Semantic_HTML)_.
 We should not!
 Semantic HTML makes webpage content more legible to browsers, search engines, other developers, and is _much_ easier to maintain.
-Yet, when looking at source code on _many many many_ webpages, it is easy to find html that could be  semantically improved.
+Yet, when looking at source code on _many_ webpages, it is easy to find html that could be semantically improved.

 ## Of course my HTML is valid

-Beyond Semantic HTML, valid HTML is an issue.
+Beyond Semantic HTML, valid HTML is an issue!
 With browser advancements, checking whether html webpages validate just doesn't happen.

 -  [Google Search](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.google.com%2F) doesn't render valid html according to W3C spec.
 -  Neither does [Facebook](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwww.facebook.com%2F)